-Anxious to be the voice of the people accompanied in nursing home and the volunteers who accompany them, the French association of the Petits Frères des Pauvres wished to collect their words and testify of their lived in this so particular period.
-The data collected and a certain number of proposals were sent to the Minister Delegate for Autonomy, within the framework of a working seminar on the freedom to come and go in nursing home.
+The French association Petits Frères des Pauvres, concerned to be the voice of the people accompanied in nursing home and of the volunteers who accompany them, decided to collect and share their words, to testify of their lives in this so particular period.
+The data collected and a certain number of proposals were then sent to the French Minister for Autonomy, within the framework of a working seminar on the freedom of movement in nursing home.

-Since the lockdown last March, some nursing homes have never really re opened. themselves, others closed their doors in September.
-While the press regularly reports on this, the association has found it necessary to hear the views of the field teams in order to know their points of view and the reality of the situations they encounter.
+Since the lockdown last March, some nursing homes have never really re opened, others closed their doors again in September.
+While the press regularly reports on this, the association has found it necessary to hear the views of its local teams in order to know their points of view and the reality of the situations they encounter.
 The questionnaire collected 76 testimonies concerning 205 nursing homes.

 To date, 135 of the 205 nursing homes concerned by the questionnaire have decided to lockdown again the residents.
 Several establishments invoke the precautionary principle and volunteers are often unaware of the duration of this closure.

-- “I’m going to switch off if this goes on too long.
-Not talking to the volunteers anymore, it makes me sad, being in her room, not seeing my roommate, not eating in the refectory, it’s too hard.”
+- “I’m going to pass away if this goes on too long.
+Not talking to the volunteers anymore, it makes me sad, being in my room, not seeing my next-room neighbor, not eating in the refectory, it’s too hard.”

-- “I don’t care about dying, all I want is to be able to talk to my girlfriends.”
+- “I don’t care about dying, all I want is to be able to talk to my friends.”

 - “It’s too long and too sad.”

-- “In one service several people tested negative because they had been in contact with a caregiver who tested positive.
-They stayed in their room for 7 days and tested negative again and again.
+- “In one department, several people were tested negative because they had been in contact with a caregiver who was tested positive.
+They stayed in their room for 7 days and tested negative once more.”

-- “They are faced with a fait accompli and suffer from not being able to participate in collective times.
+- “They are faced with a fait accompli and suffer from not being able to participate in collective activities.”

 - “For some residents, we are the only link with the outside world, we try by phone to make them laugh, play games and, above all, reassure them”.